Photojournalism & Documentary Photography

 Cost: R21 000 for applicants from the Global South (emerging economies in Africa, Latin America and Asia)

 Financial Assistance: Limited bursaries available for applicants from the Global South

 About the Photojournalism and Documentary Photography Programme

 The Photojournalism and Documentary Photography Programme (PDP) was established in 2005, with the aim of broadening the availability of photography training for aspiring photojournalists in South Africa, the sub-region – and further afield on the continent*.
-Students from other parts of the world who have a proven interest in exploring and documenting African issues may also apply for the PDP.
+The PDP focuses heavily on inculcating a critical awareness of socio-political issues, cultural contexts, and contemporary media practices and perspectives, as they appear within the broader South African landscape.
+The methodologies and perspectives employed throughout the course are specific and contextual, and would suite students with a keen interest in African affairs.
+Students from other parts of the world who have a proven interest in exploring and documenting issues in Africa may also apply for the PDP.
 In keeping with the ethos of the Market Photo Workshop, there is a particular emphasis on recruiting learners from disadvantaged communities and from sectors of the media that may have limited exposure to important debates on photography (notably media in outlying and rural areas).

 The PDP combines instruction in technical and conceptual issues with projects that enable students to sharpen their critical, research and interpersonal skills.
 Teaching is conducted in a context of ongoing debate about what it means to be a photojournalist at a time when social networking, citizen journalism and other threats to print media have made traditional forms of photo-reportage all but obsolete.

-This course enables students to embark on extended assignments that are approached from various perspectives, and which test the ability of students to research issues in depth so as to produce informed and considered bodies of work.
+This module enables students to embark on extended documentary projects that are approached from various perspectives, and which test the ability of students to research issues, themes or subjects in great depth so as to produce informed and considered photographic bodies of work.